microsoft/vscode-docs/docs/java/java-tutorial.md

 For an overview of the features available for Java in VS Code, see [Java Language Overview](/docs/languages/java.md).

-If you run into any issues when following this tutorial, you can contact us by clicking the **Report an issue** button below.
+If you run into any issues when following this tutorial, you can contact us by entering an [issue](https://github.com/microsoft/vscode-java-pack/issues).

-<a class="tutorial-feedback-btn" onclick="reportIssue('java-tutorial', 'getting-started')" href="javascript:void(0)">Report an issue</a>

 ## Setting up VS Code for Java development